pbelcak/UltraFastBERT/README.md

 # FastBERT
-The repository for the code of the FastBERT paper.
+The repository for the code of the FastBERT paper, based directly off the crammedBERT project.

 ## Organisation